Xotic EP Booster header image

 No actual component changes from the earlier EP Booster, but it’s good to have confirmation.
 The only substantial change between the versions is that they swapped out the “Bass” DIP switch setting for a “+3dB” setting in order to correct a common complaint of the original, that it can’t get down to unity at the minimum gain position.

-There’s a bit of a marketing spin in the new version: the feature is described as though it adds boost, but the +3dB (boosted) setting is actually the same as the earlier unit, while the new setting (+3dB off) just adds a fixed resistor in series with the output to reduce the volume.
+There’s a bit of marketing spin in the new version: the feature is described as though it adds boost, but the +3dB (boosted) setting is actually the same as the earlier unit, while the new setting (+3dB off) just adds a fixed resistor in series with the output to reduce the volume.

 Broadly speaking, the EP Booster is certainly inspired by the Echoplex preamp, but it’s not quite the same.
 The JFET stage is similar, but the gain structure is completely different, as well as the resulting EQ.